Updated August 09, 2022 | By: Monica Rincon, MSc., NFP Health Professional

 What is a chemical pregnancy?

-Chemical pregnancies -- or early pregnancy loss -- happens to 30% of pregnancies following assisted reproduction and to 20-25% of spontaneously conceived pregnancies.
+A Chemical pregnancy, or early pregnancy loss, happens to 30% of pregnancies following assisted reproduction and to 20-25% of spontaneously conceived pregnancies.

 This term can be defined as a miscarriage that occurs between 6 days of gestation and 5 weeks of pregnancy.
 It is considered a miscarriage because it ends before it was even confirmed by an ultrasound or a baby’s heartbeat.
 In other words, the gestational sac was not formed yet.
 It is also called hormonal pregnancy by medical doctors.
 The pregnancy did not continue because something was not quite optimal in the lining of the uterus after implantation had occurred.

-Women who are trying to get pregnant surprisingly can have chemical pregnancies very frequently and unnoticed.
+A Chemical pregnancy could be unnoticed and ignored .
 We recommend that you take a pregnancy test on the first or second day of your missed period.
-Later, in one to two weeks, if hCG drops and bleeding occurs, a miscarriage has occurred.
+If hCG drops and bleeding occurs in one to two weeks, a miscarriage has occurred.

 A home pregnancy test or an hCG-quantitative test will confirm the early pregnancy state.
 Women should continue to monitor their hCG levels until they are scheduled for hCG blood testing in a laboratory and have their first transvaginal ultrasound around weeks 7-8.
 The ultrasound will confirm the viability of the embryo.